-Trinity College is holding a photographic portrait exhibition, ‘Feminae Trinitatis’, in the Dining Hall, from January until December 2017.
+Trinity College is holding a photographic portrait exhibition, ‘Feminae Trinitatis’, in the Dining Hall, from January 2017 and continuing into 2018.

 From exhibition organisers, Hannah Walters and Charly Treiber:

 As current Trinity students, it is both humbling and motivating to hear of the great achievements of Trinity alumni after their time at Oxford.
 This student-led exhibition is being held both to celebrate these achievements, and to highlight Trinity’s collective belief that equal opportunity should be afforded to everyone.

 Trinity is blessed with a seemingly endless supply of inspirational figures, past and present.
 For this occasion, we commissioned photographic portraits of a carefully selected (and certainly not exhaustive!) list of sixteen female Fellows and alumnae, from a diverse range of professional backgrounds.